This policy is intended to ensure that Reducing the Risk upholds the rights and respects the privacy of all individuals about whom it holds data.

 The charity has named trustees and staff to carry specific data protection responsibilities.

-- training and event participants and Champions: S. McInroy
+- Training and event participants and Champions: Stewart McInroy

 Together the three data processors act as Reducing the Risk’s data control group, hold an overview of implementation of this policy, and report, at a minimum annually, to the trustees.

 The data processors are responsible for complying with the principles of the Act and for keeping a record of compliance with GDPR requirements:

 - The grounds for holding it

 - Whom it is shared with – if applicable – and associated permissions from data subjects

 - The length of time it is held

 - Where it is held and that this is secure